How to study abroad without breaking the bank?

 The US education system is always eager to help bright young minds and hence offer merit-based scholarships.
 In this article, we offer you some of the best advice about how to get a scholarship to study in the USA and lessen the strain on your bank account.

-Breaking myths around Scholarships
+Breaking myths around scholarships for studying abroad

 Scholarships are merit-based financial incentives that are judiciously allocated to encourage students to continue their education further.
-Many students lose out on these scholarships due to a misconception that only the most brilliant of all students qualify for them, and that it is futile to try otherwise.
+Many students lose out on these scholarships for studying abroad due to a misconception that only the most brilliant of all students qualify for them, and that it is futile to try otherwise.
 While you need to prove your mettle to obtain these scholarships, it is not impossible.
 Here are a few scholarships that are given by Indian Foundations that you may qualify for-

 Apart from these consider requesting for a scholarship to the University your applying for.
 Most Universities have resources allocated to aid students in need.
 If you’re looking for that, read into the next section below.

-Financial aid from Universities
+Financial aid from universities

 Did you know, as a full-time student, you can apply for the position of a Graduate assistant or a Teaching Assistant and receive wages or stipend for it?
 Another lesser-known alternative is Co-operative education.
 This program allows you to integrate your education with supervised work.
 There are also various Internships and Apprenticeships that are run part-time during the semester in the US.
 These may be a bit low paying, but they allow you to obtain valuable hands-on experience in your field of choice and help you shave off some amount from your total list of expenses.